aws/aws-sdk-go-v2/content/en/docs/making-requests.md

 })
 ```

-The `Wait` function on each waiter also takes in waiter-specific functional options.
+The `Wait` function on each waiter also takes in functional options.
 Similar to the above example, you can override waiter configuration per `Wait` request.

 ```go